-You must use the cxfs\admin(1M) or cmgr(1M) command to configure cluster volumes for GRIO.

-A prompting mode is also available for cxfs\admin(1M) or cmgr.
+You must use the cxfs_admin(1M) command to configure cluster volumes for GRIO.
+A prompting mode is also available for cxfs_admin(1M).
 For more information, see the CXFS Administration Guide for SGI InfiniteStorage.

-If you have installed the cxfs.sw.grio2\cell subsystem and turned on GRIO, the ggd2 daemon will automatically query the cluster configuration database for GRIO volume configuration information. ggd2 dynamically tracks updates to the cluster database.
+If you have installed the cxfs.sw.grio2_cell subsystem and turned on GRIO, the ggd2 daemon will automatically query the cluster configuration database for GRIO volume configuration information. ggd2 dynamically tracks updates to the cluster database.

-cxfs\admin Configuration Examples

-There are two GRIO attributes associated with filesystems:
+In cxfs admin, there are two GRIO attributes associated with filesystems:

-• grio\managed, which specifies whether a filesystem is managed by GRIOv2 (true) or not (false).
+• grio_managed, which specifies whether a filesystem is managed by GRIOv2 (true) or not (false).
 The default is false.
-Setting grio\managed to false disables GRIO management for the specified filesystem, but it does not reset the grio\qual\bandwidth value.
-In this case, grio\qual\bandwidth is left unmodified in the cluster database and ignored.
+Setting grio_managed to false disables GRIO management for the specified filesystem, but it does not reset the grio_qual_bandwidth value.
+In this case, grio_qual_bandwidth is left unmodified in the cluster database and ignored.

-• grio\qual\bandwidth, which specifies a filesystem's qualified bandwidth in bytes (B suffix), kilobytes (KB), megabytes (MB), or gigabytes (GB), where the units are multiples of 1024.
+• grio_qual_bandwidth, which specifies a filesystem's qualified bandwidth in bytes (B suffix), kilobytes (KB), megabytes (MB), or gigabytes (GB), where the units are multiples of 1024.
 The default is MB for 4000 or less, B for 4001 or greater.
 If the filesystem is GRIO-managed, you must specify a qualified bandwidth with this attribute.
-You can modify the qualified bandwidth for a mounted filesystem without taking it offline.
+To modify the qualified bandwidth, a filesystem must be unmounted.

 Note: These are advanced-mode attributes.
-When configuring GRIO with cxfs\admin, you should use set mode=advanced.
+When configuring GRIO with cxfs_admin, you should use set mode=advanced.